 George Saunders is congratulated as the winning announcement is made

-That the dead can speak, eloquently, was proved by George Saunders’s polyphonic Lincoln in the Bardo.
+The 2017 Man Booker Prize was won by George Saunders for his polyphonic Lincoln in the the Bardo, proving perhaps that the dead can speak, eloquently.
 The short story writer’s first novel made him the second American to win the prize.

 Saunders was already a lauded writer of short stories, novellas and essays when he won the prize with his, thus far, only novel.
 It tells of President’s Lincoln’s grief at the death of his son Willie and is set in the bardo, a state between death and reincarnation.